HolyThiccDaddy/toktickit/docs/lab-01/reviewer.md

   - **My response:** "I finish fixing the first problem please review."

 - **PR [#8](https://github.com/HolyThiccDaddy/toktickit/pull/8) (feature/2-health-check):**
   - **Reviewer comment:** "Everything look good, the health endpoint matches the Issue 2 requirement.
-I left a couple of small cleanup comments." & "since e isn't used, this can just be catch { ... }"
+I left a couple of small cleanup comments." & "since err isn't used, this can just be catch { ... }"
   - **My response:** "I will just leave it.
 In case it will be used in future.
 Thanks."

 - **PR [#9](https://github.com/HolyThiccDaddy/toktickit/pull/9) (feature/3-category-seed):**